-M.Acc.
-Degree in Accounting

-M.B.A.
-Degree with an Emphasis in Accounting

-M.B.A.
-Degree with an Emphasis in Finance

-M.B.A.
-Degree with an Emphasis in General Business

-M.B.A.
-Degree with an Emphasis in Health Services Management

-M.B.A.
-Degree with an Emphasis in Human Resources

-M.B.A.
-Degree with an Emphasis in International Business

-M.B.A.
-Degree with an Emphasis in Leadership and Organizational Management

-M.B.A.
-Degree with an Emphasis in Marketing

-M.B.A.
-Degree with an Emphasis in Non Profit Organization Management

-M.B.A.
+- M.Acc.
+Degree in Accounting - M.B.A.
+Degree with an Emphasis in Accounting - M.B.A.
+Degree with an Emphasis in Finance - M.B.A.
+Degree with an Emphasis in General Business - M.B.A.
+Degree with an Emphasis in Health Services Management - M.B.A.
+Degree with an Emphasis in Human Resources - M.B.A.
+Degree with an Emphasis in International Business - M.B.A.
+Degree with an Emphasis in Leadership and Organizational Management - M.B.A.
+Degree with an Emphasis in Marketing - M.B.A.
 Degree with an Emphasis in Project Management

-Mickey Cowan, M.S.

-Professor of Accounting

-Donald V. Drew, Ed.D.,

-Kenneth Johnson, D.B.A.

-Chair, Graduate School of Business
+- Mickey Cowan, M.S., Professor of Accounting - Donald V. Drew, Ed.D., Professor of Business - Bill Goad, Ed.D., Professor of Business - Kenneth Johnson, D.B.A., Chair, Graduate School of Business Associate Professor of Accounting

-Associate Professor of Accounting
+Elaine Kelly, M.B.A., Associate Dean, College of Business Administration, Associate Professor of Accounting

-Jody Jones, Ed.D.

-Professor of Finance

-Elaine Kelly, M.B.A.

-Associate Dean, College of Business Administration
+Wes McKenzie, M.A., Instructor of Business

-Associate Professor of Accounting

-Phil Lewis, Ed.D.,

-Kimberly Merritt, D.B.A.

-Kerianne Roper, D.B.A.

-Jeffery Simmons, D.B.A.

-Dean, College of Business Administration
+- Kimberly Merritt, D.B.A., Professor of Business - Kerianne Roper, D.B.A., Professor of Business - Jeffery Simmons, D.B.A., Dean, College of Business Administration Professor of Business

-Burton Smith, Ed.D.

-Professor of Marketing
+Burton Smith, Ed.D., Professor of Marketing

-Daniel Sorensen, D.B.A.

-Associate Professor of Accounting
+Daniel Sorensen, D.B.A., Associate Professor of Accounting